-Mental health discrimination at work occurs when you are treated badly or worse than someone else, because of your mental health problems.
-It has been on the increase for some years and awareness of the impact it can have on both employers and employees is growing.
+Mental health issues in the workplace have been on the increase for some years and awareness of the impact they can have on both employers and employees is growing.

 However, there are still many cases where your employer’s poor treatment of you because of your mental health problems, is unacceptable.
 It often amounts to a breach of their ‘duty of care’ towards you and also to disability discrimination under the Equality Act 2010.

 The five examples presented here are based on questions and scenarios from employees who have been discriminated against at work because of their mental health issues.
 The answers are provided by our employment lawyers.